tharunc/bcalc_app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+---

+## Inspiration
+**My ultimate aim is to embrace global wellness and to enhance the virtue of our healthcare.**

+## What it does

+*BMI Calculator helps us keep an estimate of body fat and a good measure of patients' risk for diseases that can occur with overweight and obesity.

+## How we built it

+MADE WITH FLUTTER